vlovin/sales-performance-crm/README.md

 - Order
 - Salesperson

-The system uses a relational Dataverse model to support the operational CRM workflow and reporting layer.
+The entities are connected through Dataverse relationships to support the complete sales process.

 ---